scaleway/terraform-provider-scaleway/docs/data-sources/domain_zone.md

 - `project_id` - (Defaults to Project ID specified in [the provider configuration](../index.md#project_id)).
 The ID of the Scaleway Project associated with the domain.
 If not specified, it defaults to the `project_id` set in the provider configuration.

-## Attributes reference
+## Attributes Reference

-This section lists the attributes that are exported when the `scaleway_domain_zone` data source is created.
-These attributes can be referenced in other parts of your Terraform configuration:
+In addition to all arguments above, the following attributes are exported:

 - `id` - The unique identifier of the zone, in the `{subdomain}.{domain}` format.